-9. When should I start Vocational Rehabilitation from OVR?
+9. When should I start vocational rehabilitation services from OVR?
 We encourage you to apply during your junior year or year prior to exiting high school.
 If you are eligible for services, you will then meet periodically with your OVR counselor to discuss progress toward your employment goal and needed services.

-10.Can I find career information on my own?
+10. Can I find career information on my own?